petepm/Slundge/lyrics.md

 Math, not a free path
 Feel bad for acting kind of mean

-Bop bop up down bout the background slow
+Left right up down on top of the background show Perturbations grow
-Perturbations grow
 Disparate rarefied
 But yeah we got to move together